-FORENSIC SCIENCE TECHNICIAN OPTION - X072 A.S. in Arts and Science
+FORENSIC SCIENCE TECHNICIAN OPTION - X072

 Contact: Elizabeth Butin, Ext.
 2305, ebutin@hcc.mass.edu

 The Forensic Science Technician Option is for those who are interested in forensic science, and plan to either find employment as a technician in the field or transfer to a 4-year school.
 Students selecting this major should be advised that employers in Forensic Science related occupational fields conductg both CORI (Criminal Offense Record Act) and SORI (Sex Offender Registry Informational) checks pursuant to Chapter 6, Sections 172-178 of the Massachusetts General Laws related regulations.